 Build An Article with a Plan

-This is especially true for writers familiar with their subject when it is apparent that the writer needs to add, subtract or change the order of certain ideas.
+With an outline, the writer can easily see if they need to add, subtract, or change the order of certain ideas.
 An outline helps the writer maintain the logical progression of the article and improve their communication of the ideas before spending time writing the piece.

 Don’t Let Those Great Ideas Go Up in Smoke

 When a writer learns to streamline the process of writing using an outline, both the writers and readers have a better experience.